dnlbowers/battleships/README.md

 ## **Overview**
 This program is a computerized version of the original board game battleships, based inside a mock terminal deployed via Heroku.

 As a child of the 90's, I used the traditional ship naming conventions from the 1990 Milton Bradley game version over the more modern Hasbro rendition.
 One can find more info on the rules and the history of the game here on [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)).
-My only deviation was that I reamed the "Carrier" to "Aircraft carrier" to differentiate it from the Cruiser on the board within the app.
+My only deviation was that I renamed the "Carrier" to "Aircraft carrier" to differentiate it from the Cruiser on the board within the app.

 The app replicates the game's enjoyment by allowing the user to play a single-player version against a computerized player.